VainF/Torch-Pruning/README.md

 ### More Complicated Cases

-the layer dependency becomes much more complicated when the model contains skip connections or concatenations (Denseblock).
+the layer dependency becomes much more complicated when the model contains skip connections or concatenations.

 #### Residual Block:
 <img src="examples/images/dep2.png" width="100%">